신뢰할 수 있는 글로벌 HR 에이전트 G-P Gia™를 소개합니다. Gia는 지금 베타 버전으로 사용하실 수 있습니다. 가입하고 무료로 이용하세요

 How to calculate employee benefits

-Keep in mind that Bosnia and Herzegovina operate under two entities — the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS).
-You’ll need to follow mandatory benefit rates based on your company region’s jurisdiction.
+Keep in mind that Bosnia and Herzegovina operates under 2 entities — the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS).
+You’ll need to follow mandatory benefits rates based on your company’s jurisdiction.

 You can calculate supplemental provisions based on competitive rates in your local market.